 In legend, the Ogham language was created by the Irish God Ogma, a warrior and the god of eloquence and literature.
 Some scholars suggest that Ogham was first created as a cryptic alphabet designed by the Irish.
 They claim that the Irish designed it in response to political, military and religious reasons so that those with knowledge of just Latin could not read it.

 We also have plenty of Ogham Rings available and each Ogham ring can also be customized to display your preferred name or word.

-This contemporary cross combines these two to create a very unique Irish cross in sterling silver.
+This contemporary cross combines these two Celtic symbols to create a very unique Irish Cross Pendant.